3.9 Provisions, Contingent Liabilities, Contingent Assets and Commitments:

 Short term employee benefits are recognized as an expense in the statement of profit and loss of the year in which the related services are rendered.

-Leave encashment is accounted as Short-term employee benefits and is determined based on projected unit credit method, on the basis of actuarial valuations carried out by third party actuarial at each Balance Sheet date.
+Leave encashment is accounted as Short-term employee benefits and is determined based on projected unit credit method, on the basis of actuarial valuations carried out by third party actuaries at each Balance Sheet date.

 Contribution to Provident Fund, a defined contribution plan, is made in accordance with the statute, and is recognized as an expense in the year in which employees have rendered services.

-actuaries at each Balance Sheet date.
+The cost of providing gratuity, a defined benefit plans, is determined based on Projected Unit Credit Method, on the basis of actuarial valuations carried out by third party actuaries at each Balance Sheet date.
 Actuarial gains and losses arising from experience adjustments and changes in actuarial assumptions are charged or credited to other comprehensive income in the period in which they arise.
 Other costs are accounted in statement of profit and loss.

 Remeasurements of defined benefit plan in respect of post employment and other long term benefits are charged to the other comprehensive income in the year in which they occur.
 Remeasurements are not reclassified to statement of profit and loss in subsequent periods.

-3.13 Taxes on Income:
+3.14 Taxes on Income:

 Income tax expense represents the sum of current tax (including income tax for earlier years) and deferred tax.
 Tax is recognized in the statement of profit and loss, except to the extent that it relates to items recognized directly in equity or other comprehensive income, in such cases the tax is also recognized directly in equity or in other comprehensive income.
-Any subsequent change in direct tax on items initially recognized in equity or other comprehensive income is also recognized in equity or other comprehensive income.
+Any subsequent change in direct tax on items initially

 Current tax provision is computed for income calculated after considering allowances and exemptions under the provisions of the applicable Income Tax Laws.
 Current tax assets and current tax liabilities are off set, and presented as net.

-Deferred tax is recognized on differences between the carrying amounts of assets and liabilities in the Balance sheet and the corresponding tax bases used in the computation of taxable profit.
+Deferred tax is recognized on differences between the carrying amounts of assets and liabilities in the Balance sheet and the corresponding tax bases used in the computation of taxable Income.
 Deferred tax liabilities are generally recognized for all taxable temporary differences, and deferred tax assets are generally recognized for all deductible temporary differences, carry forward tax losses, unutilized tax credits and allowances to the extent that it is probable that future taxable profits will be available against which those deductible temporary differences, carry forward tax losses, unutilized tax credits and allowances can be utilized.
 Deferred tax liabilities and assets are measured at the tax rates that are expected to apply in the period in which the liability is settled or the asset realized, based on tax rates that have been enacted or substantively enacted by the end of the reporting period.
 The carrying amount of Deferred tax liabilities and assets are reviewed at the end of each reporting period.

-3.14 Current and non-current classification:
+3.15 Current and non-current classification:

-The Company presents assets and liabilities in statement of financial position based on current/non-current classification.
 The Company has presented non-current assets and current assets before equity, non-current liabilities and current liabilities in accordance with Schedule III, Division II of Companies Act, 2013 notified by MCA.

 An asset is classified as current when it is: